 - Large wheels for smooth rolling over rough terrain, especially outdoors

 - Whether the frame is made of titanium or aluminum is not clear in the marketing materials

 - The same weight as many other medium rollator walkers on the market, despite the lightweight branding

 Choosing the Best Senior Walker

-If you have any questions about walkers for elderly, please feel free to contact us.
-We’re to help with any additional question you may have about senior walkers.
+If you have any questions about walkers for the elderly, please feel free to contact us.
+We’re to help with any additional questions you may have about senior walkers.

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!